Berets of the United States Army: Green

 In the United States Army, the green beret may be worn only by soldiers who have graduated from the Special Forces Qualification Course, signifying, along with the Special Forces Tab, they are Special Forces qualified paratroopers.

-The 10th Special Forces Group (Airborne) (10th SFG) had many veterans of World War II and Korea in its ranks when it was formed in 1952.
+The 10th Special Forces Group (Airborne) (SFG) had many veterans of World War II and Korea in its ranks when it was formed in 1952.
 Members of the 10th SFG began to unofficially wear a variety of berets while training, some favoring the red or maroon airborne beret, the black beret, or the British Commando green beret.
 In 1953, a beret whose design was based on that of the Canadian Army pattern, and which was rifle-green in color, was chosen for wear by Special Forces units.

 Their new headgear was first worn at a retirement parade at Fort Bragg on 12 June 1955 for Lt.
 Gen. Joseph P. Cleland, the now-former commander of the XVIII Airborne Corps.
 Onlookers thought that the commandos were a foreign delegation from NATO.

 In 1956 Gen. Paul D. Adams, the post commander at Fort Bragg, North Carolina, banned its wear, even though it was worn on the sly when units were in the field or deployed overseas.
 This was reversed on 25 September 1961 by Department of the Army Message 578636, which designated the green beret as the exclusive headgear of the Army Special Forces.

 When visiting the Special Forces at Fort Bragg on 12 October 1961, President John F. Kennedy asked Brig.
 Gen. William P. Yarborough to make sure that the men under his command wore green berets for the visit.
 Later that day, Kennedy sent a memorandum that included the line: "I am sure that the green beret will be a mark of distinction in the trying times ahead".
 By America's entry into the Vietnam War, the green beret had become a symbol of excellence throughout the U.S. Army.
 On 11 April 1962 in a White House memorandum to the United States Army, President Kennedy reiterated his view: "The green beret is a symbol of excellence, a badge of courage, a mark of distinction in the fight for freedom".
 Previously, both Yarborough and Edson Raff had petitioned the Pentagon to allow wearing of the green beret, to no avail.

+Between 1961 and 1993, the green beret was worn by all paratroopers assigned to a special forces unit as an organizational piece of headgear.
+Special forces qualified paratroopers would wear their unit's organizational beret flash on their green beret while non-special forces qualified support paratroopers wore a recognition bar, helping to denote the different type of paratroopers assigned to a special forces unit.
+In 1993, the Chief of Staff of the Army, General Gordon R. Sullivan, restricted the wear of the green beret to only special forces qualified paratroopers.
+Due to this policy change, special forces support paratroopers wear the maroon beret with their special forces unit's organizational beret flash.